nazarkopelchak/NutritionTracker/README.md

 ## Requirements

 If you want to play around with the code, you'll need Android Studio installed.
-If you don't have Android Studio installed, you can get it [here](https://developer.android.com/studio)
+If you don't have it installed, you can get it [here](https://developer.android.com/studio)

 ## Installation